-Input voltage must be applied to the input before and during timing.
-Upon momentary or maintained closure of the initiate switch (leading edge triggered), the output energizes for a measured interval of time.
+Voltage must be applied before and during timing.
+Upon momentary or maintained closure of the initiate switch, the output energizes for a measured interval of time.
 At the end of the delay, the output de-energizes.
 Opening or reclosing the initiate switch during timing has no affect on the time delay.
+The output will energize if the initiate switch is closed when input voltage is applied.

-Applying input voltage with the initiate switch closed will energize the load and begin the time delay.
-Reset: Reset occurs when the time delay is complete and the initiate switch is opened.
+Reset: Reset occurs when the time delay is complete and the initiate switch opens.
 Loss of input voltage resets the time delay and output.